 Current Pacific Lamprey distribution in the North Coast sub-region is greatly reduced from historical range (Table 2; Figure 2).
-The 2017 Assessment ranking of current distribution was reduced from 2011 rankings in all HUCs except the Necanicum.
-The decline in these areas is a result of more accurately calculating the numeric area of occupancy (versus using a visual estimate), rather than a decline in Pacific Lamprey range (cite 2017 Assessment when complete).
+The 2017 Pacific Lamprey Assessment ranking of current distribution was reduced from 2011 rankings in all HUCs except the Necanicum.
+The decline in these areas is a result of more accurately calculating the numeric area of occupancy (versus using a visual estimate), rather than a decline in Pacific Lamprey range (USFWS 2018).